votchallenge/trax/README.md

 trax is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with libtrax.
+You should have received a copy of the GNU Lesser General Public License along with trax.
 If not, see <http://www.gnu.org/licenses/>.